 Happily married for 7 years, Gervase is the mother to a 4-year-old and a 1-year-old and has called Charleston home for 14 years.
 She enjoys dance parties, bike rides, soulful conversations and champagne on a Tuesday.
 And she’s made it her mission to combine as many of those things as possible into her coaching business so she can lead with authenticity, walk her talk and live HER version of having it ALL in business and #momlife.

 Hi!
 My name’s Gervase (it’s a family name, pronounced “jer-vaze”), and I’m a mom.
 Just like you.
 I have a potty mouth, am fluent in sarcasm, super sensitive, and obnoxiously abusive of the caps lock (as you will discover in .5 seconds).
-I want very, very deeply, to be an extraordinary role model to my 2-year-old daughter, Aria.
-It’s pretty much what gets me out of bed in the morning (well she is LITERALLY what wakes me up in the morning, but I obviously mean on a deeper level, as well).
+I want very, very deeply, to be an extraordinary role model to my two daughters.
+It’s pretty much what gets me out of bed in the morning (well they are LITERALLY what wake me up in the morning, but I obviously mean on a deeper level, as well).

-The thing is, along with this uncontainable adoration for my daughter and deep desire to be my BEST for her, I’ve felt lots of “non-motherly” things since becoming a mother.
+The thing is, along with this uncontainable adoration for my daughters and deep desire to be my BEST for them, I’ve felt lots of “non-motherly” things since becoming a mother.